marcinofulus/iCSEbook1/school/source/abitur/2014/en/wurzelfunktion.rst

 **Solution of part 3c**

-The conditions I and III are necessary for a steady insertion of :math:`G_k`.
+The conditions I and III are necessary for a continuous insertion of :math:`G_k`.
 Condition II ensures that the transition from :math:`h` to :math:`k` is smooth.
 Condition IV leads to a smaller angle between the leaf edges at the point (-2|-2) and therefore to a sharper leaf apex.